What is a VPN tunnel? The basics of online encryption

 When we talk about how a VPN tunnel is created and maintained, we’re referring to the underlying VPN tunnel protocols.
 Think of these protocols as different “languages” or sets of rules that VPN clients and servers use to communicate securely.

-The reason so many different VPN protocols exist is that each one has been designed to optimize for different factors, such as speed, level of security, stability, or compatibility with specific devices and network conditions.
+Many different VPN protocols exist for a reason.
+Each protocol is designed to balance different factors.
+These include performance, security, stability, and device compatibility.
 Some prioritize unbreakable encryption, while others focus on delivering the fastest possible connection speeds.

 What is a vpn tunnel - common VPN tunneling protocols